awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 **Note**
 If you copied the sample application to a GitHub repository instead of an Amazon S3 bucket, choose **GitHub** from the list of source providers, and then follow the instructions\.
 For more information, see [Create a Pipeline \(Console\)](pipelines-create.md#pipelines-create-console)\.

    Under **Change detection options**, leave the defaults\.
-This allows AWS CodePipeline to use Amazon CloudWatch Events to detect changes in your source bucket\.
+This allows CodePipeline to use Amazon CloudWatch Events to detect changes in your source bucket\.

     Choose **Next**\.

 1. In **Step 3: Add build stage**, choose **Skip build stage**, and then accept the warning message by choosing **Skip** again\.
 Choose **Next**\.
 **Note**
-You can configure a build action with a provider such as AWS CodeBuild, which is a fully managed build service in the cloud\.
+You can configure a build action with a provider such as CodeBuild, which is a fully managed build service in the cloud\.
 You can also configure a build action that uses a provider with a build server or system, such as Jenkins\.
 You can walk through the steps for setting up build resources and creating a pipeline that uses those resources in the next tutorial, [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.

 1. In **Step 4: Add deploy stage**, in **Deploy provider**, choose **AWS CodeDeploy**\.
+The **Region** field defaults to the same AWS Region as your pipeline\.
 In **Application name**, enter **CodePipelineDemoApplication**, or choose the **Refresh** button, and then choose the application name from the list\.
 In **Deployment group**, type **CodePipelineDemoFleet**, or choose it from the list, and then choose **Next**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-wizard-deploy-pol.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
 **Note**
 The name "Deploy" is the name given by default to the stage created in the **Step 4: Add deploy stage** step, just as "Source" is the name given to the first stage of the pipeline\.

 1. In **Step 5: Review**, review the information, and then choose **Create pipeline**\.

 1. The pipeline starts to run\.
-You can view progress and success and failure messages as the AWS CodePipeline sample deploys a webpage to each of the Amazon EC2 instances in the AWS CodeDeploy deployment\.
+You can view progress and success and failure messages as the CodePipeline sample deploys a webpage to each of the Amazon EC2 instances in the CodeDeploy deployment\.

 Congratulations\!
-You just created a simple pipeline in AWS CodePipeline\.
+You just created a simple pipeline in CodePipeline\.
 The pipeline has two stages:
 + A source stage named **Source**, which detects changes in the versioned sample application stored in the Amazon S3 bucket and pulls those changes into the pipeline\.
-+ A **Deploy** stage that deploys those changes to Amazon EC2 instances with AWS CodeDeploy\.
++ A **Deploy** stage that deploys those changes to Amazon EC2 instances with CodeDeploy\.

 Now, verify the results\.